 How to make sure employees have a healthy work-life balance all year long.

-The 7th – 11th of October 2019 seen the popular ‘Work Life Week’ program commence.
+The 7th – 11th of October 2019 saw the popular ‘Work Life Week’ program commence.
 It has been designed to encourage employers and employees to focus on their well being in and outside of the workplace.
-It is important for employers to encourage a positive work life balance to ensure employees are engaged and successful.
+It is important for employers to encourage a positive work-life balance to ensure employees are engaged and successful.

 If businesses take the initiative of promoting a positive work-life balance, it will not only begin to empower individuals of all levels of employment but will also begin to have a positive effect on the employee’s personnel lives.